 How long can I wait before I have to enter Mexico with my visa?

 Why?
 Because, if you start the canje procedure when your visa is about to expire, it may take longer.
 This is because your visa will have to be physically sent to Mexico City to be validated.
 Therefore, it could result in a longer period of time when you have neither a visa nor a resident’s card.
+This is because the process takes months to be revised on the Riviera Maya.

 What do I show at the airport or border when I enter Mexico with my visa?